y1024/Turbo-Boost-Switcher/README.md

 - Restore Turbo Boost on Exit
 - Check your CPU temp, load and fan speed.
 - Customize sensors update time
-- Charts to see how Temp and Fan speed values are affected by Turbo Boost status.
+- Charts to see how Temp and Fan speed values are affected by Turbo Boost status, and also CPU load and frequency.
 - Set it to open at login.
 - Translated to English & Spanish.
-Other languages in beta (Russina, Chinese, German, French, Polish).
+Other languages in beta (Russian, Chinese, German, French, Polish, Swedish, Czech, Italian).
-- More features detailed on http://www.rugarciap.com
+- More features detailed on http://www.rugarciap.com.
+PRO version adds auto modes (CPU, Temperature, Battery, Apps, Displays...)

 How to install:
 ====================